Avoid These 7 Common Carrom Game Fouls and Penalties

 The violations of the carrom board foul rules that cause a disruption in the game or provide a player with a one-sided advantage are known as fouls.
 While some fouls are unintentional, others may be deliberate.
 They have consequences that could be the difference between winning and losing.
 The majority of fouls result in the player losing their turn.
 Still, some may also have additional consequences, such as the player’s pieces being returned to the board or the opponent getting more opportunities to pocket their coins.

-Let’s examine players’ frequent carrom board foul and how they impact the match’s outcome.
+Let’s examine players’ frequent carrom board fouls and how they impact the match’s outcome.

 Play real cash games online on Zupee and Win up to Rs10 Lakhs!
 Download Ludo and other games now!